samt9892/amplicon-pipeline/README.md

 Then download this GitHub repository to your local file system and cd into the repository's folder

-The folder sturcture should be as follows:
+The folder structure should be as follows:
 ```
 .
 ├── export